clemsonciti/palmetto-documentation/pages/documentation/userguide_troubleshooting.md

 We recommend to check your quota on a regular basis, so you have an idea how full your home directory is; this way, running out of space won't come as a surprise.

-To see which files and folders take the most space in your home directory, you can use the `du` (["disc usage"](http://www.linfo.org/du.html)) Linux command.
+To see which files and folders take the most space in your home directory, you can use the `du` (["disk usage"](http://www.linfo.org/du.html)) Linux command.
 Type this sequence:

 ~~~
 cd